lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 On initialization, the gRPC client library instantiates a state machine for each node returned from the service registry.
 The initial state for all the nodes is `IDLE`.
-If the gRPC client successfully establishes an connection (completes the TCP handshake with the target node, it will transition the connection state to “READY”.
+If the gRPC client successfully establishes an connection (completes the TCP handshake with the target node), it will transition the connection state to `READY`.
 If the connection request is rejected or the connection is detected to be faulty, the connection state will be transitioned to `TRANSIENT FAILURE`.
 When a `TRANSIENT_FAILURE` connection is reestablished, it will be transitioned back to `READY`.